tiritor/MD-OMuProCU/README.md

 This repository contains the source code for global management plane of [OMuProCU Core](https://github.com/tiritor/OMuProCU-core).
 The whole project can be seen [here](https://github.com/tiritor/OMuProCU)

-This part of the framework is used in the paper [`Orchestrating Multi-Tenant Code Updates Across Multiple Programmable Switches`](https://ieeexplore.ieee.org/document/10575368) and `Resilient Multi-Tenant Code Updates for Adaptive Network State Changes`.
+This part of the framework is used in the paper [`Orchestrating Multi-Tenant Code Updates Across Multiple Programmable Switches`](https://ieeexplore.ieee.org/document/10575368) and `Resilient Multi-Tenant Network Programmability for Adaptive Service Placement`.

 ## Disclaimer